 Shopping – Azabu Juban Street

-The whole of the Azabu Juban is well known for its shopping, and people come from all over the city to find interesting and eclectic goods in this street with an end-of-Edo vibe.
+The whole of the Azabu Juban is well known for its shopping, and people come from all over the city to find exciting and eclectic goods in this street with an end-of-Edo vibe.
 Particularly famed is the areas’ antique markets, and there are loads of back street stores in which you can discover little gems that you are unlikely to find elsewhere in the city.
-Whether you are into Afro-Indo chic, Italian leather goods, organic foods or even need to pick up something from a 100 Yen tore, Azabu Juban has likely got something for you.
+Whether you are into Afro-Indo chic, Italian leather goods, organic foods, or even need to pick up something from a 100 Yen tore, Azabu Juban has likely got something for you.